Satyy7/Sarcastic_GuRU/README.md

-# SarcastiGRU: A Sarcasm Detection System with Streamlit Interface
+# Sarcastic_GuRU: A Sarcasm Detection System with Streamlit Interface

 This project presents a sarcasm detection system using Natural Language Processing (NLP) and a Bidirectional GRU-based deep learning model.
 It includes a complete training pipeline, hyperparameter tuning using Keras Tuner, evaluation metrics, and a Streamlit application for interactive predictions.